EdoardoLenzi9/Cybersecurity-TrackMe/README.md

-2. Create a file with your API KEY for the third party services used (Google API KEY, MailGun API KEY, MailGun Domain, DB connection string),
+2. Create a file with your API KEY for the third party services used (Google API KEY, MailGun API KEY, MailGun Domain, DB connection string), (or a javascript script with the same properties)

 ```
 {